 Geothermal heat pumps use the soil or a nearby body of water as a source of heat capture and heat release.
 These are much more efficient and stable than air-source heat pumps, and are the most energy efficient heating system around, cutting heating bills by up to 70 percent.
 However, the high cost of installation puts some homeowners off of it.

 Furnaces are the most common heating system used in residential homes.
 They vary widely in efficiency, with older units being very inefficient and newer units being highly efficient.
-Furnaces can run on gas, oil, or electricity.
+There are different types of furnaces that can run on gas, oil, or electricity.

 Gas furnaces are generally the cheapest to operate, despite not being as efficient as air-source heat pumps or electric furnaces.